norapic/Impact-of-agricultural-practices-on-soil-health-in-soybean-based-crop-systems/README.md

 * **Artificial drainage** : no significant differences between tile-drained and undrained treatments for any of the indicators

 ## Goal of the project
 As suggested in the conclusion of the study, this project extends the analysis across specific regions and soil conditions (soil order), to get a more comprehensive soil health assessment.
-We use several statistical tests to compare the impact of practices on soil health across different **soil orders**.
-Soil order characterize the he unique physical, chemical, and biological properties found within a soil layers

-The results of these tests, along with the corresponding visuals, are displayed in the dashboard.

 # Usage
 1. Install dependencies